Online Book Arbitrage: Why Amazon itself is the best source of used books to resell in the world

 Sometimes insanely more.
 Like $30, $50, or $100 more.
 Seriously.

 This allows you to buy the cheap non-Prime offer, then relist at a higher FBA offer and profit the difference.

-Yes this works.
-Here are the top 5 reasons you can resell a book FBA at a profit:
+Top 5 reasons you can resell a merchant fulfilled (MF) book FBA at a profit:

 - Prime loyalty: There are over 100 million Prime subscribers: Each of them feels a need to justify that subscription by buying Prime-only offers.

 - Free shipping: That Free second day shipping is a huge driver of sales.

 - The “Buy Box”: FBA sellers get priority, and many buyers don’t look further than the Buy Box.